Simonatraj/linear-regression/README.md

 # Linear Regression from Scratch

-Welcome to the **Linear Regression from Scratch** project!
-This repository demonstrates the implementation of a simple linear regression algorithm using both a Jupyter Notebook and a standalone Python script.

 ## Overview

 Linear regression is a foundational machine learning algorithm often used to model the linear relationship between a dependent variable and one or more independent variables.
 This project provides: